-Probably the most mispronounced distillery in Scotland, Auchroisk (orth-rusk) means ‘shallow ford across the red stream’.
-Founded by blenders Justerini and Brooks, who sought to secure a reliable supply of malt whisky for their J&B blends, the distilleries location was chosen for it’s access to fresh water in the shape of Dorie’s Well.
-The well’s water was used to produce a test batch of spirit at the Glen Spey distillery in nearby Rothes and was approved, after no doubt rigorous testing, as suitable for whisky production.
+Auchroisk (orth-rusk) means ‘shallow ford across the red stream’.
+Founded by blenders Justerini and Brooks, who sought to secure a reliable supply of malt whisky for their J&B blends, the distillery’s location was chosen for its access to fresh water from Dorie’s Well.
+The well’s water was used to produce a test batch of spirit at the Glen Spey distillery in nearby Rothes and was approved, after rigorous testing, as suitable for production.
 Construction began in 1972, with the first spirit run taking place in 1975.

 By 1997, Auchroisk had become part of the Diageo empire and a 2001 bottling appeared in their ‘Flora and Fauna’ range – a version of which is still available today.
 However, it is perhaps more common to find this rare spirit in the output of independent bottlers like Gordon & MacPhail of Elgin, who regularly bottle small batches of Auchroisk as part of their Connoisseurs Choice range.